Contents

 5. 5.
 To Be Continued

-My parents and younger brother came to the United States from before Christmas 2023 until the end of January 2024, staying for a total of 36 days.
-Thus, for the past Christmas, New Year’s holidays, and most of January, we were accompanying our family.
-During this month-long period, we went on a road trip to a few national parks (Joshua Tree, Grand Canyon, Bryce Canyon) and then visited some attractions in cities around Southern California, mainly San Diego, Orange County, and Los Angeles.
-Arranging for my parents to visit the US was not easy, with a lot of planning involved, including visas, flights, accommodations, and activities.
-This blog post will focus on the activities we did with my parents, with other content to be shared later when I have time.
+My parents and younger brother came to the United States before Christmas in 2023 and stayed until the end of January 2024, spending a total of 36 days in the country.
+Therefore, during the past Christmas and New Year holidays, as well as most of January, we were accompanying family.
+During this month-long period, we took a road trip to several national parks (Joshua Tree, Grand Canyon, Bryce Canyon) and visited various attractions in Southern California, mainly in San Diego, Orange County, and Los Angeles.
+Arranging for my parents to travel to the U.S. was not easy, as there were many things to consider, including visas, flights, accommodations, and activities.
+This blog will mainly discuss the time spent with my parents; I will share other details later when I have time.

 Road Trip